Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      transfer encoding.

-   - The packager may have a proprietary API similar to the live encoder source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled, etc.
+   - The packager may have a proprietary API similar to the live encoder source, for configuration of aspects like the timeShiftBuffer, DVR window, encryption modes enabled, etc.

-   - The packager uses DASH or HLS Ingest (as specified in Section 6) to push content to the origin server of a CDN.
+   - The packager uses DASH or HLS Ingest (as specified in [[#interface-1]]) to push content to the origin server of a CDN.
 Alternatively, it could also make content directly available as an origin server.
 In this case, DASH/HLS Ingest is avoided and the packager also serves as the origin server.